leezer3/OpenBVE-Site/play-mechanik/index.md

 ---

+# Getting Started

+---

+Mechanik routes are very similar to BVE format routes.

+First, download your route, and extract it to it's own directory, in a place you can easily find.
+For this example we'll use **Terra Australis**

+Extract our route to **C:\Mechanik\Australis**

+All you should now need to do is to browse to this directory in the OpenBVE route selector- The game will automatically filter out the non-route files, and display the actual routefile, which is **Trasa.dat**

+Select an appropriate train from the train browser and enjoy!

+If you'd prefer to experience the 'real' thing, instructions for that are available here: <a href="https://www.bvecornwall.co.uk/wordpress/mechanik/">https://www.bvecornwall.co.uk/wordpress/mechanik/</a>

+---

 # Known Flaws

 Much like many original BVE2 routes, those created for Mechanik were not designed to be viewed from the exterior of the train.